 ART 105 DRAWING AND COMPOSITION (3)

-Six hours laboratory per week Basic fundamentals of drawing are explored through the use of various techniques and media.
+Basic fundamentals of drawing are explored through the use of various techniques and media.
 Investigations into line, value, perspective and composition as related to surface and pictorial space is also investigated.

 ART 106 COLOR AND DESIGN (3)